zhan9san/amazon-bedrock-agentcore-samples/02-use-cases/SRE-agent/docs/auth.md

 - Create resource server with scopes
 - Create app client with credentials
 - Generate `.env` file with all required variables
+- Save all Cognito configuration to `deployment/.cognito_config` file
 - Provide configuration details for gateway setup

+**Important Files Created:**
+- `deployment/.cognito_config` - Contains USER_POOL_ID, CLIENT_ID, CLIENT_SECRET, and other Cognito settings
+- `gateway/.env` - Environment variables for authentication

+You can reference the values in `.cognito_config` when configuring `gateway/config.yaml`

 #### Option B: Manual Setup